bavalucket/android_kernel_samsung_n770f/README.md

 ### Notes

+🔴: Fatal, 🟡: Not advised, 🟢: Permissible.
 # Installation:

-🔴: SuSfs isn't enabled as it needs further development\n 🟡: Overlayfs can't be used while modules are mounted without further development\n
+🔴: SuSfs isn't enabled as it needs further development 🟡: Overlayfs can't be used while modules are mounted without further development

 # Compilation:
-🟡: No patch history - not yet added\n
+🟡: No patch history - not yet added
-🔴: **MUST** disable RKP, Uh, and KDP, Otherwise known as "scamsong's b.s."\n 🟢: Can enable/disable magic mount in menuconfig\n
+🔴: **MUST** disable RKP, Uh, and KDP, Otherwise known as "scamsong's b.s."
+🟢: Can enable/disable magic mount in menuconfig
-🟢: Thou shall NOT enable SUS_SU (without further patches)\n
-🟢: After successful compilation do the following:\n
+🟢: Thou shall NOT enable SUS_SU (without further patches) 🟢: After successful compilation do the following:
-1: Copy the Image from arch/arm64/boot/Image\n
+1: Copy the Image from arch/arm64/boot/Image
-2: Paste it into Android Image Kitchen\n
+2: Paste it into Android Image Kitchen
-3: Boot! \n
+3: Boot!

 ### BUG Reporting & features:

-In case of a bug feel free to publish a bug report on this repo.\n If you want to request an additional feature feel free to do so.
+In case of a bug feel free to publish a bug report on this repo.
+If you want to request an additional feature feel free to do so.